amarkovytch/research_tools/README.md

 * patch2halt.py binary patched_binary

-## tribute (used code taken from these resources directly or with some modification)
+## Tribute (used code taken from these resources directly or with some modification)

 bin2shell - https://github.com/touhidshaikh/bin2shell